Frequently Asked Questions

 Examples of the kind of Portraiture Taught in Foundations for Art (above)

 Welcome, Please read these frequently asked questions and the syllabus (Course Outline) carefully before placing your order and feel free to write us if any of your questions remain unanswered at the e-mail address provided below... every reasonable inquiry gets a personal response!

 Examples of the kind of Illustration Taught in Foundations for Art (below)

 Affordable Art Lessons: The Brandywine School of the Illustrative Arts offers beginning, intermediate, advanced & master level instruction in Drawing, Painting, Photography, & Digital Illustration by Internationally acclaimed Illustrator & Photographer Howard David Johnson.

-usually respond within 24 hours and you'll have your first three lessons
+24 hours and you'll have your first three lessons the very next

 OR Send a Postal Payment to: HOWARD DAVID JOHNSON 1015 SKYLINE PL CALDWELL ID 83605